Ligo-Protocol/chainlink-node-docker-compose/README.md

 - password: `Admin@123`
 - wallet password: `Admin@123`

+4. Go to keys from the menu and Send some ether to your Regular node address.

 # How to run a job in the node

 1. Run your [External Adapter](https://github.com/Ligo-Protocol/external-adapter-js).